Feeling Good In Your Skin

 Finally, keep it foremost in your mind that women are supposed to have curves!
 Body size does NOT determine your value as a human being or your ability to be beautiful and confident!
 Instead of weight loss, focus on attaining health, wellbeing, and the things you want to be able to do.

-These and other tips are the focus of the A Way Of Life (AWOL) Weight Management Program that Dr. Cheryl Hamilton teaches at the Women’s Health and Healing Center in Prescott Valley, Arizona.
+These and other tips are the focus of the A Way Of Life (AWOL) Weight Management Program that Dr. Cheryl Hamilton teaches at the Health and Healing Center in Prescott Valley, Arizona.
 Dr. Hamilton, began her career in healthcare 35 years ago.
 She earned a B.S. degree in nutrition, worked in the health and fitness industry, and raised four children before attending the Southwest College of Naturopathic Medicine to become a naturopathic medical doctor.
-If you are interested in obtaining more information about Dr. Hamilton or the Women’s Health and Healing Center please call 928-515-2363, or go to www.healthandhealing.center.
+If you are interested in obtaining more information about Dr. Hamilton or the Health and Healing Center please call 928-515-2363, or go to www.healthandhealing.center.
 Dr. Hamilton is passionate about assisting women and their loved ones to improve their health and wellbeing and feeling good in your skin.